Georgia Tech Yellow Jackets football statistical leaders

 The Georgia Tech Yellow Jackets football statistical leaders are individual statistical leaders of the Georgia Tech Yellow Jackets football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Yellow Jackets represent the Georgia Institute of Technology in the NCAA's Atlantic Coast Conference.
+The Yellow Jackets represent the Georgia Institute of Technology in the NCAA Division I FBS Atlantic Coast Conference.

 Although Georgia Tech began competing in intercollegiate football in 1892, the school's official record book considers the "modern era" to have begun in 1948.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: